Code-Institute-Submissions/portfolio-8/README.md

 This because it is quite straightforward to link recipes (as a main part / general data) to different subcategories (authors, geographic data, difference in dishes, etc.)
 Based on the studied theory, I came to the conclusion that the combination of Flask, MongoDB and Heroku will work well.

-Drafts and the defensive version of the database schema can be found in the following folder: https://drive.google.com/open?id=1-JhsaICva--uwgd_QD44ifeaJxX9_GPm
+Drafts and the final version of the database schema can be found in the following folder: https://drive.google.com/open?id=1-JhsaICva--uwgd_QD44ifeaJxX9_GPm